hervenivon/awesome-discoveries/README.md

 ## Must reads 📚

-There are a couple of books mentioned in this document, here are my definite must-reads:
+There are a couple of books mentioned in this document, and there are some books that inspired me so much.
+Here are my definite must-reads:

 * [Edward Tufte's The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The first book to read when you are entering the world of data visualization.
 * [Eric Rise's The lean startup](https://amzn.to/2RDDf3H) - This book led me to become CTO of a startup training me to the "lean approach."
 So much time saved from this lecture.
 * [Toby Segaran's Programming Collective Intelligence](https://amzn.to/2HiJrgc) - This book built my interest for intelligent applications, it gives me a taste of how important are data in modern applications, and it was fun to read and to apply.
+* [Yuval Noah Harari's Sapiens: A Brief History of Humankind](https://amzn.to/2WrN6fK) - This book and the followings "Homo Deus" and "21 lessons for the 21st century" were thrilling to discover.
+They give the key to understand Human relations, from where we are coming from and our possible futures.

 ## Feeback is welcome 📢